chamale-rac/automaton/README.md

-# 🚀 automaton-server AKA Proyecto 1
+# 🚀 automaton AKA Proyecto 1

 You can effortlessly generate graphs from regular expressions, including Abstract Syntax Tree, Non-deterministic Finite Automaton, Deterministic Finite Automaton, and Minimized Finite Automaton.
 Additionally, iAutomaton enables you to simulate these automata with various input strings.